 Out of these 16 different frequencies, many of them can be removed using filters.
 The components 2, 3, 4, 6, 7, 8, 9, & 10 can be removed as they are quite far from w1 and can be attenuated using filters.

 The noise in a non-linear system is broken down into many different components that can fall into the desired band.
 The left components which fall into the band of w1 are:

 A1 is much smaller than A2, as the noise’s amplitude is high.
 Therefore, the first component in this equation can be ignored.

-When all the components are represented, we get the following spectrum shown below, representing the different frequency components.
+When all the components are represented, we get the following spectrum shown above, representing the different frequency components.
 The 1st part of the above equation is considered 0 as it is very small.
 The 2nd component in the above equation falls in the desired band, as shown in the diagram, which cannot be ignored.
 Using a filter, all other components can be attenuated.
 However, the blocker remains in the desired band.
 If A2 is high enough, it can decrease the gain or block our system’s signal.
 This A2 can cause the compression in gain, and this effect is called the desensitization effect.